-If you’re like most business people, you want to get online and establish your brand with a successful website…
+You want to get online and establish your brand but…

 Buying a domain and setting it up on a host, like SiteGround, may seem out of reach for you right now, but by the end of this guide you’ll be able to accomplish it in under 30 minutes.
 Whether you want to grow your current business or create a totally new one, this guide will help you.